Monthélie Château de Dracy

 Pinot noir

-Built in 1298 as a military fortress for the Dukes of Burgundy, the castle has undergone major transformations over the centuries.
-The particularly remarkable 75-metre-long winery and cellars, built in 1728, are still in full use today.
-The wines produced at Château de Dracy have been distributed by Albert Bichot since 1905!
+Built in 1298 as a military fortress under the Duchy of Burgundy, the Château has undergone major transformations over the centuries.
+The winery and cellar, a 75-metre long structure built in 1728, are particularly remarkable and are still operational to this day.

 Tasting